VolkovLabs/business-calendar/README.md

 ## Introduction

-The Calendar visualization panel is a Grafana plugin created to display calendar events from data sources.
+Calendar Panel is a Grafana plugin that displays events from various data sources.

 [![Calendar plugin for Grafana tutorial | Step by step | JSON API plugin example](https://raw.githubusercontent.com/volkovlabs/volkovlabs-calendar-panel/main/img/video.png)](https://youtu.be/iPJ122x0oos)

 ## Requirements

-- **Grafana 9.2** and **Grafana 10** are required for major version 2.
+- Calendar Panel 2.X requires **Grafana 9.2** or **Grafana 10**.
-- **Grafana 8.5** and **Grafana 9** are required for major version 1.
+- Calendar Panel 1.X requires **Grafana 8.5** or **Grafana 9**.

-## Getting Started

-The calendar panel can be installed from the [Grafana Catalog](https://grafana.com/grafana/plugins/marcusolsson-calendar-panel/) or utilizing the Grafana command line tool.
+You can install the Calendar Panel plugin from the [Grafana Plugins catalog](https://grafana.com/grafana/plugins/marcusolsson-calendar-panel/) or using the Grafana command line tool.

-For the latter, use the following command.
+For the latter, please use the following command:

 ```bash
 grafana-cli plugins install marcusolsson-calendar-panel